My New Coasters – Mastering short rows in crochet

 Are you going to try the pattern?
 If so, have fun 💕

-Tied Up with a Bow: Crochet Square by Pam Knighton-Haener
+Tied Up With a Bow: Crochet Square by Pam Knighton-Haener

-Last updated on May 12, 2026
+Last updated: 12 May 2026

 Finally I can show you an Afghan crochet square that I made some weeks ago.